flechtenberg/bw_activity_replacement/README.md

 Below you can find 3 examples that should compile properly if you have created a database called "Test" and imported the 'ecoinvent 3.8_cutoff_ecoSpold02' dataset.

+Examples 2 and 3 are using the Recipe2016 method which, in case it is desired, needs to be installed and bugfixed manually.

 ```python
 from bw_activity_replacement import market_penetration as mp